-SAN JOSE, CA--(Marketwired - Jul 15, 2013) - RAE Systems Inc., a leading provider of toxic gas monitoring systems, will collaborate with the Fire Smoke Coalition to deliver the free "Know Your Smoke: The Dangers of Fire Smoke Exposure" conference for firefighters, first responders, and medical providers at the Frederick County Public Safety Building in Winchester, Virginia, July 25, 2013.
+SAN JOSE, CA--(Marketwire - Feb 8, 2013) - RAE Systems Inc., a leading provider of toxic gas monitoring systems, will collaborate with the Fire Smoke Coalition to deliver the "Know Your Smoke: The Dangers of Fire Smoke Exposure" conference for firefighters and emergency responders in Arlington, Texas, February 9, 2013.

-The free training will provide firefighters and EMS personnel with an invaluable educational resource on the dangerous health effects of fire smoke exposure and protocol on how to proceed safely and effectively during fire ground operations.
-Interested parties can register for this first-responder training event at http://www.firesmoke.org.
+The free training will take place at 5501 Ron McAndrew Drive and provides firefighters with an invaluable resource for education on the dangerous health effects of fire smoke exposure, as well as protocol on how to proceed safely and effectively in dangerous smoke inhalation situations.
+Interested parties can register for this free first-responder training event online at http://www.firesmoke.org.

 - In the United States, residential fires are the third leading cause of fatal injury and the fifth most common cause of unintentional injury death, yet the majority of fire-related fatalities are not caused by burns, but by smoke inhalation.

-- Despite the number of fires in the U.S. decreasing each year, the number of civilians dying in fires is actually increasing.
-For example, in 2009, 1,348,500 fires were attended by public fire departments, a decrease of 7.1 percent from the year before; however, 3,010 civilian fire deaths occurred, which is an increase of 9.3 percent.1
+- Despite the amount of fires in the U.S. decreasing each year, the amount of civilians dying in fires is actually increasing.
+For example, in 2009, 1,348,500 fires were attended by public fire departments, a decrease of 7.1 percent from the year before; however, 3,010 civilian fire deaths occurred, which is an increase of 9.3 percent.i

 Learn More, See More